Stallings automata for free-times-abelian groups: intersections and index: Enriched automata

 \begin{thm} Let $\Free[X]$ be a free group with finite basis $X$, let~$\AA$ be a finitely generated abelian group, and let $\preccurlyeq$ be a total order on $X^{\pm}$.
 Then, the map

 is a bijection.
 Furthermore, finitely generated subgroups correspond precisely to finite automata and, in this case, the bijection is algorithmic. \end{thm}

 Let us focus on the algorithmic behavior of bijection \eqref{eq: enriched Stallings bijection}.
-Given a finite family of generators for a subgroup $\HH \leqslant \FTA$, we can algorithmically obtain a Stallings automaton recognizing $\HH$ by constructing the corresponding (enriched) flower automaton and adapting conveniently the folding process to the enriched scenario.
+Given a finite family of generators for a subgroup $\HH \leqslant \FTA$, we can algorithmically obtain a Stallings automaton recognizing $\HH$ by constructing the corresponding (enriched) flower automaton and appropriately adapting the folding process to the enriched scenario.
 To this end, we introduce two new ``abelian transformations'' intended to move the abelian mass around the automaton without changing the recognized subgroup.

-\begin{defn} A \defin{vertex transformation} consists in adding a vector $\vect{c} \in \ZZ^m$ to every abelian label in the neighborhood of a vertex $\verti$:
+\begin{defn} A \defin{vertex transformation} consists in adding a vector $\vect{c} \in \AA$ to every abelian label in the neighborhood of a vertex $\verti$:

-An \defin{arc transformation} consists on adding a vector $\vect{c} \in \ZZ^m$ to both the initial and final abelian labels of an arc:
+An \defin{arc transformation} consists on adding a vector $\vect{c} \in \AA$ to both the initial and final abelian labels of an arc:

-It is obvious that these two abelian transformations do not affect the skeleton of the automaton, and it is straightforward to check that they do not affect the recognized subgroup either. \end{defn}
+It is obvious that these two abelian transformations do not affect the skeleton of the automaton, and it is straightforward to check that they do not affect the recognized subgroup either.
+Note that a vertex transformation at the basepoint (say by a vector $\vect{c}$) corresponds to a conjugation by $\mathrm{t}^{\vect{c}}$, which in our case belongs to the center of $\Fta$. \end{defn}